reactive/data-client/docs/core/api/makeRenderDataClient.md

 };
 ```

-`renderRestHook()` creates a Provider context with new manager instances.
+`renderDataClient()` creates a Provider context with new manager instances.
 This means each call
-to `renderRestHook()` will result in a completely fresh cache state as well as manager state.
+to `renderDataClient()` will result in a completely fresh cache state as well as manager state.

 ### Arguments